Kia Sorento: 2017 facelift

+Markets

+North America

 In the United States, the 2016 Kia Sorento is offered in five models, and four models within the United Kingdom.
 KX-1 base model, KX-2, KX-3 and KX-4 with the GT-Line from late 2018 onwards replacing the KX-4.

+Pakistan

-In Pakistan, Kia Pakistan unveiled its car at a Power Play event held at the Karachi factory on 14 February 2021.
-The event was held at Kia Motor Corporation's production plant, where various personalities from the automotive sector were invited.
-The car offered in Pakistan is the third generation of Sorento.
-The SUV is offered in three tiers with two power train options, a 2.4-liter front-wheel drive and all-wheel drive model, and a 3.5-liter front-wheel drive model.
+In Pakistan, Kia Pakistan launched the facelifted third-generation Sorento as a locally-assembled model at a Power Play event held at the Karachi factory on 14 February 2021.
+The event was held at Lucky Motor Corporation's production plant, where various personalities from the automotive sector were invited.
+The SUV is offered in three trim levels: 2.4 L FWD, 2.4 L AWD and 3.5 L FWD.
+The two 2.4 L trim levels come with the 2.4 L Theta II MPi I4 engine and 6-speed automatic transmission while the 3.5 L trim comes with the 3.5 L Lambda II MPi V6 engine and 8-speed automatic transmission.